AlbertZheng66/Cheeseria-shopper/README.md

 ## Info
+This is a simple POC project, which shows a few cheeses from server.
+Customers can select a cheese and system will calculate the total price.

 ## How to run this
 You want to start the app

-cd ./app && yarn && yarn start
+yarn && yarn start

-## The test

-You'll start with the app not showing any data